renanteste/site/index.md

-## Welcome to GitHub Pages
+## Bem vindo ao site GitHub que você acabou de criar!

-You can use the [editor on GitHub](https://github.com/renanteste/site/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Você pode usar este site [editor on GitHub](https://github.com/renanteste/site/edit/master/index.md) para montar e auxiliar a construção do seu site.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Subtexto

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for